BY SOFO ARCHON

 By embracing our uniqueness, we can celebrate human diversity, instead of seeking ways to suppress it.
 And there’s no need to fight for wealth and resources.
 Our world is abundant, having enough to satisfy everyone’s needs.
 But when the few steal from the many, how can there be peace and prosperity in the world?
 It’s impossible.

 The good news is, we don’t need any more technology to achieve that.
-In this day and age, our problems aren’t technical in nature, but political.
-In other words, they are problems in human agreement.
+In this day and age, our problems at their core aren’t technical, but problems in human agreement.
 So, the question is: What kind of world do we want to live in?
 A world of competition and scarcity, or a world of collaboration and abundance?
 A world of war and fear, or a world of peace and love?

 The choice is ours.